Meditation for High Performers Without Scorekeeping

 Meditation for High Performers Without Pressure

-Meditation for high performers works best when it is treated as attention training, not another metric to win.
-The goal is to notice distraction, return to the present task, and build steadier focus and recovery without forcing a blank mind.
+A common beginner mistake is treating meditation like guitar practice with a hidden audition at the end.
+Meditation for high performers works better as attention training than as another metric to master.
+The aim is to recognize distraction, return to the present task, and build steadier focus and recovery without demanding a blank mind.

 > Meditation for high performers is a practical, secular mindfulness practice that helps driven people train attention, regulate stress, and recover from distraction without turning meditation into a productivity contest.